-The principal activities of the company are that of trading of carbon credits and raw materials for steel making purposes, investment holding and debt financing.
+The principal activities of the company are that of trading of raw materials for steel making purposes, investment holding and debt financing.

-The financial statements of the company for the year ended March 31, 2017 were authorised for issue by the Board of Directors on [Date].
+The financial statements of the company for the year ended March 31, 2018 were authorised for issue by the Board of Directors on [Date].